 DUDE-Seq adopts an universal algorithm called Discrete Universal DEnoiser (DUDE) to the DNA sequence error correction problem.
 The semi-stochastic modeling approach from the DUDE framework naturally fits the setting of DNA sequence denoising problems.

-Byunghan Lee, Taesup Moon, Sungroh Yoon, and Tsachy Weissman, "DUDE-Seq: Fast, flexible, and robust denoising for targeted amplicon sequencing," under review.
+Byunghan Lee, Taesup Moon*, Sungroh Yoon*, and Tsachy Weissman, "DUDE-Seq: Fast, Flexible, and Robust Denoising for Targeted Amplicon Sequencing," PLOS ONE, in press.

 If you have any questions, bug reports, or suggestions, please do not hesitate to contact us.